adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/1/21

+* Read [this](https://www.wkiri.com/research/papers/wagstaff-MLmatters-12.pdf) wonderful article on what kind of ML research we should aspire to do and what are the issues with current practices.
+* Came across [this](https://github.com/fat-forensics/fat-forensics) library that has implementations of multiple key algorithms and evaluation techniques pertaining to ethical AI.
+* Revisited GMMs from [this](https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html) tutorial.

 ## 13/1/21

 * I worked on a public dataset and tried to get insights using EDA and did some modelling too.
 Hadn't done this in a while.
 I reflected on my college days where we used to do this week in and week out as part of assignments in ML courses.
 College was good!